Do we need to set eaxct antenna bearing for HF DX?

 Scenario #1 – 8-element Yagi (relatively rare on HF)This the azimuth beam flare-out pattern for an 8-element Yagi located in New Delhi, India.
 The blue-colored sector area represents the -3dB beamwidth coverage footprint.
 The coverage footprint widens and spreads out as it passes through Europe.
 Although the propagation direction is a straight line around the globe, the rectangular map we are using (Mercator Map) shows the world as a skin laid out in a 2D plane, the straight line around the globe appears as a curved (semi-sinusoid) line which appears to bend downwards.

 Furthermore, the Mercator map projection is a cylindrical Constant-North Conformal projection used primarily for navigation but also extensively used for plotting Geodesic paths of antenna beams, the way we do quite often for amateur radio purpose.
-This type of map has a drawback that it distorts and increases the projected size of land-masses as we move from the equator to the poles.
+This type of map has the drawback that it distorts and increases the projected size of land masses as we move from the equator to the poles.
 Hence upper Northern latitude territories like Greenland, etc appear to be larger and vertically elongated.
 Our antenna footprint flare-out also appears accentuated on the higher side due to this reason.

 In the blue-shaded antenna beam footprint, the central dark-blue line represents the actual beam heading angle which has been set to 320° from the New Delhi QTH.
 The footprint flare-out finally converges at a point in the South Pacific.
-This is the antipode of my QTH in New Delhi and is located at 20000 Km distance.
+This is the antipode of my QTH in New Delhi and is located at a 20000 Km distance.
 The orange-colored curved line that you see passing through Canada and then down through the Atlantic is the 10000 Km equidistant line from New Delhi.

 We can clearly see that even a narrow azimuth beamwidth antenna like an 8-element HF Yagi has such a broad coverage at DX distances.
 It becomes practically unnecessary for me to worry about pointing my antenna carefully toward any grid-square.
 As long as I know my basic geography and where on the map a continent or a country lies, I need to know no more.
 Just by beaming roughly at 320° (as in this case), I can work the whole of the EU without bothering to move my 8-element Yagi beam.